 - Don’t practice this pose in case you have osteoporosis as it can lead to an increase in the risk of fractures.

-- During practicing, if you if uncomfortable, exit the pose and again practicing under the expert or yoga teacher.
+- During practice, if you if uncomfortable, exit the pose and again practice under the expert or yoga teacher.

 Janusirsasana is a challenging asana especially for men.

 This asana works amazingly well in stretches the spine, shoulders, hamstrings, and groins as well as stimulates the various organs of the body.
 Janusirsasana relieves anxiety, fatigue, headache, menstrual discomfort.